MeowServer/CustomizableUIMeow/README.md

 4. Restart your server

 # For Developers
-You can register your own tag and condition using CustomizableUIMeow.API.Features.
-However, if you do not want your plugin to depends on CustomizableUIMeow, you can use reflection rather than calling my API directly.
+You can register your tag and condition using CustomizableUIMeow.API.Features.
+However, if you do not want your plugin to depend on CustomizableUIMeow, you can use reflection rather than calling the API directly.
-Here's a simple example of how to register your own tag without reference issue
+Here's a simple example of how to register your tag without a reference issue
 ```Csharp
 //Try find type
 string typeName = "CustomizableUIMeow.API.Features.TagParser, CustomizableUIMeow";